moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 cast --to-ascii 0x000000000000000000000000000000000000000000000000000000000000002000000000000000000000000000000000000000000000000000000000000000074d79546f6b656e00000000000000000000000000000000000000000000000000
 ```

-You can also mutate data with cast as well.
+You can also mutate data with Cast as well.
 Try burning tokens by sending them to the zero address.

 ```bash
     cast send --private-key INSERT_YOUR_PRIVATE_KEY \